The Virginia Beach Bash

 *Staff is subject to change without notice

 The Virginia Beach BASH typically utilizes four to five Interns (who assist the instructors) and two to three Journey-persons (who assist the interns).
 Intern positions are restricted to SAFD members at the actor-combatant level or higher.
 Journey-persons will be chosen on the strength of their experience and recommendations, but we need NOT have yet achieved Actor-Combat status.
-All Intern and Journeyman applicants should submit a letter of intent, resume and two to three letters of recommendation to Professor Gregg Lloyd at: firstname.lastname@example.org or at: 757.594.8793.
+All Intern and Journeyman applicants should submit a letter of intent, resume and two to three letters of recommendation to Kevin Inouye at: firstname.lastname@example.org.

-Regent University's Theatre Arts Department has a modest armory that consists of about a dozen each of the following: rapiers, daggers, broadswords, small swords and quarterstaffs.
+Regent University's Theatre Arts Department has a modest armory that consists of about a dozen each of the following: knives, rapiers, daggers, broadswords, small swords, shields and quarterstaffs.
 These weapons will be made available on a first-come, first-served basis to registered participants.
 Participants are encouraged to bring their own personal stage weapons.

-ALL PERSONAL WEAPONS MUST BE PRESENTED TO THE INSTRUCTOR FOR APPROVAL BEFORE EACH CLASS BEGINS.
-THE INSTRUCTOR HAS THE RIGHT TO REJECT ANY WEAPON HE OR SHE DEEMS UNSAFE.
+ALL PERSONAL WEAPONS MUST BE PRESENTED AT REGISTRATION FOR APPROVAL.
+THE COORDINATOR RESERVES THE RIGHT TO REJECT ANY WEAPON.
 THIS RULE IS NON-NEGOTIABLE.

 Please be cognizant of the fact that Campus Security will NOT react positively if theatrical weapons are displayed in public.
 Be sure to place all stage weapons in carrying cases or bags when moving about campus or from your vehicle to the Communication and Performing Arts Center.